IteraThor/SUIT/README.md

 # SUIT - Setup Utilities by IteraThor

-SUIT is a graphical toolkit designed to simplify the deployment and management of an **Autodarts system** on Linux, specifically optimized for Ubuntu and Wayland environments.
+SUIT is a graphical toolkit designed to simplify the deployment and management of an **Autodarts system** on Touchscreen running Linux systems, specifically optimized for Ubuntu and Wayland environments.

 <div align="center">
 </div>